West Bali

 Conservation And Sustainability

 The conservation of the Bali starling is the park's most urgent priority.
 Despite decades of captive breeding and reintroduction efforts, wild populations have struggled to increase significantly due to persistent poaching driven by the species' enormous value on the illegal exotic bird trade.
 Individuals can fetch thousands of US dollars.
-Conservation approaches now include working with local villages, particularly Tihingan village near the park, to establish community conservation agreements where communities protect starlings outside the park boundaries in exchange for ecotourism revenue from birdwatching tourism.
+Conservation approaches now include working with local villages to establish community conservation agreements where communities protect starlings outside the park boundaries in exchange for ecotourism revenue from birdwatching tourism.
 The Bali Starling Project has created village breeding programs as an alternative to wild capture.
 Marine conservation at Menjangan faces anchor damage and diver impact on reefs, leading to mooring buoy installation and diver number limits.
 Climate change threatens both coral reefs and the freshwater sources the park's terrestrial wildlife depends upon.

 Visitor Ratings